 As Director of Digital Communications & Outreach, Mindy Johnson develops and oversees a consistent digital communications strategy for all CAST online and social media outreach to promote and extend CAST’s strategic plan.
-Mindy is also one of the co-founders of #UDLchat, a bi-monthly Twitter chat focused on Universal Design for Learning.
+Mindy is also one of the co-founders of #UDLchat, a bi-monthly Twitter chat focused on Universal Design for Learning (UDL).

-Prior to joining CAST in 2005, Mindy was a high school special education teacher in Chapel Hill, NC, providing direct instruction to students with disabilities and co-teaching in inclusive classrooms with content-area teachers.
-During this time she also developed and delivered in-person and online curriculum for teacher professional development workshops in her school and district.
+Before joining CAST in 2005, Mindy was a high school special education teacher in Chapel Hill, NC, providing direct instruction to students with disabilities and co-teaching in inclusive classrooms with content-area teachers.
+During this time, she also developed and delivered in-person and online curricula for teacher professional development workshops in her school and district.
 She has also worked as a teaching fellow at Harvard University and the Harvard Graduate School of Education.
 Based on student reviews and assessments, she received the Harvard University Certificate of Distinction in Teaching in 2005 and 2006.

 Mindy is a former Professional Learning Network leader for the Inclusive Learning Network at ISTE.
-In 2015, Mindy was the first recipient of the ISTE Inclusive Learning Network's Outstanding Educator Award.
-She has also worked at the Boston Museum of Science as an instructor and mentor in their Overnight Program, planning and conducting hands-on science workshops and activities for elementary school-aged children and assisting newer instructors with workshop planning and informal learning strategies based on Universal Design for Learning.
+In 2015, Mindy was the first recipient of the ISTE Inclusive Learning Network’s Outstanding Educator Award.
+She has also worked as an instructor and mentor at the Boston Museum of Science in their Overnight Program, planning and conducting hands-on science workshops and activities for elementary school-aged children and assisting newer instructors with workshop planning and informal learning strategies based on UDL.

 I find a great deal of inspiration from my social media-based personal learning network.
 Twitter is my primary means of communicating with other fantastic UDL advocates, evangelists, and newbies. #UDLchat, held every first and third Wednesday of the month, is an ever-expanding group of learners and educators committed to supporting each other in implementing UDL in every learning environment.
 Join us and expand your own PLN!
 Sign up for reminders so you don't miss the live chat.